Hyderabadi Khatti Dal Recipe

 - Add tamarind paste and mix well.
 Set the cooked dal aside.

 - Note – To cook the dal in a traditional stovetop pressure cooker, add the ingredients to the pressure cooker and cook for 1 whistle on high heat.
+Add 3 cups of water instead of 2 as in the Instant Pot recipe.
 Then reduce the flame to low and cook for 10 minutes.
 Remove the cooker from the heat and let the pressure release naturally before opening the lid.

 Temper The Khatti Dal